Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 Now we have a subset of our DataFrame with only rows where the `TEMP_CELSIUS` is above 15 and the dates in `YEARMODA` column start from 15th of June.
 Notice, that the index values (numbers on the left) are still showing the index labels from the original DataFrame.
 This indicates that our result is really a slice from the original data.
 <!-- #endregion -->

 It is possible to **reset** the index using `reset_index()` function which makes the index numbering to start from 0 and increase the index values in a sequantal manner.
-This is often a useful operation to do, because it makes it easier then to slice the data with `loc` or `iloc`.
+This is often a useful operation to do, because it makes it easier then to slice the data with `.loc` or `.iloc`.
 By default the `reset_index()` would make a new column called `index` to keep track on the previous index which might be useful in some cases but here not, so we can omit that by passing parameter `drop=True`.

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}
 # Reset index